 - Add salt and pepper to taste.

-- Simmer everything for a few minutes.
+- Simmer for a few minutes.

-- Mix everything thoroughly.
+- Add the set-aside vegetables.
+Mix everything thoroughly.

-Sotanghon Guisado Recipe
+Alternate Sotanghon Guisado (Sauté) Recipe